Gianfranco Dettori

-Gianfranco Dettori (born 25 April 1941) is a retired Italian jockey.
+Gianfranco Dettori (born 25 April 1941) is an Italian retired jockey.

 Dettori was born in Serramanna, in what is now the Province of South Sardinia, son of a miner.
 He was thirteen times Italian champion jockey.
 He also had success in British Classic Races, winning the 2,000 Guineas in 1975 on the Henry Cecil-trained Bolkonski and in 1976 on Wollow, also trained by Cecil.
 In 1976 Wollow and Dettori went on to win Benson & Hedges Gold Cup and, when the first past the post was disqualified, the Eclipse Stakes.

 He is the father of jockey Frankie Dettori.